 Over the years we have built tennis and basketball courts, soccer fields and a skateboard park.
 Our state-of-the-art playground should serve children for generations to come.

 We support and improve the facility through grants, donations and fundraisers.
 No donation is too small, and every dollar counts.
-We feel very strongly that nothing you do for children is ever wasted.
-Dedicated volunteers hold fundraising events throughout the year and we are dependent on the support of the community for our continued success.
+We are working on raising the money to replace the aging pool and pool house.
+Dedicated volunteers hold fundraising events throughout the year, and we are dependent on the support of the community for our continued success.